drhayes/drhayes.io/src/now.md

 Doing a decent job of updating Now and [Projects][].
 Not doing as good a job at tending to my notes.
 Trying to carefully read [How to Take Smart Notes][smartnotes]

 Check out my [Projects][] note.

+Working on a tumbley-loggy thing over at [wisps][].
+Mostly linkspam.
+Maybe some editorializing.
+Who knows.

 ## Gamedev